-- Snap off the stem end of the pea pod and pull it towards the tip.
-If the pods are stringy, this step will "unzip" the pods so that it is easy to get the peas out.
+- Shell the Peas: Snap off the stem end of the pea pod and pull it towards the tip.
+If the pods are stringy (sometimes called zipper peas), this step will "unzip" the pods so that it is easy to get the peas out.
 Otherwise, simply open the pods and remove the peas.

-- Once all of the peas are shelled, drop them into the pot of rapidly boiling water.
+- Blanch the Shelled Peas: Once all of the peas are shelled, drop them into the pot of rapidly boiling water.
 Let them cook for just 1 1/2 minutes.
 Drain the peas quickly in a colander.

-- Transfer the frozen peas to freezer bags or containers and label with the date.
-Frozen peas will keep for 8 months.
+- Store the Frozen Peas: Transfer the frozen peas to freezer bags or containers and label the bags with the date.
+Frozen peas will keep for eight months.
 They are still safe to eat after that, but their quality will decline.